nv-edwli/llm-router/deploy/workbench/README.md

 This blueprint is for developers who want a quick start to set up a LLM Router solution with a path-to-production with NVIDIA NIM.

 > **Note**
-> This app runs in [NVIDIA AI Workbench](https://docs.nvidia.com/ai-workbench/user-guide/latest/overview/introduction.html).
+> This blueprint runs in [NVIDIA AI Workbench](https://docs.nvidia.com/ai-workbench/user-guide/latest/overview/introduction.html).
 It's a free, lightweight developer platform that you can run on your own systems to get up and running with complex AI applications and workloads in a short amount of time.

 > You may want to [**fork**](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository) this repository into your own account before proceeding.
 Otherwise you won't be able to fully push any changes you make because this NVIDIA-owned repository is **read-only**.